 - What is the impact of next-generation nonvolatile memory technologies on the market such as Intel's 3D XPoint (Optane), phase-change RAM (PRAM, PCRAM, and PCM), magnetoresistive RAM (MRAM, T-MRAM, ST-MRAM, STT-MRAM, TAS-MRAM, and VMRAM), and resistive RAM (RRAM or ReRAM)?

-ADATA Technology Co., Ltd., Advanced Micro Devices, Inc., Apple Inc., Beijing Memblaze Technology Co., Ltd., Crucial Inc., Dell Inc., Hewlett Packard Enterprise, Hitachi Vantara LLC, Huawei Technologies Co., Ltd., IBM, Intel Corporation, KIOXIA Holdings Corporation, Kingston Technology Corporation, LITE-ON Technology Corp., Lenovo Group Limited, Memoright Corporation, Micron Technology, Inc., NetApp, Inc., Nimbus Data Systems Inc., PNY Technologies Inc., Pure Storage, Inc., RITEK Corporation, SK hynix Inc., SMART Modular Technologies Inc., Samsung, SanDisk Corporation, Seagate Technology LLC, Silicon Power Computer & Communications Inc., Super Talent Group Ltd., TEAMGroup, Viking Technology Corp., Western Digital Corporation
+ADATA Technology Co., Ltd., Advanced Micro Devices, Inc., Apple Inc., Beijing Memblaze Technology Co., Ltd., Crucial Inc., Dell Technologies Inc., Hewlett Packard Enterprise, Hitachi Vantara LLC, Huawei Technologies Co., Ltd., IBM, Intel Corporation, KIOXIA Holdings Corporation, Kingston Technology Corporation, LITE-ON Technology Corp., Lenovo Group Limited, Memoright Corporation, Micron Technology, Inc., NetApp, Inc., Nimbus Data Systems Inc., PNY Technologies Inc., Pure Storage, Inc., RITEK Corporation, SK hynix Inc., SMART Modular Technologies Inc., Samsung, SanDisk Corporation, Seagate Technology LLC, Silicon Power Corp., Super Talent Group Ltd., TEAMGroup, Viking Technology Corp., Western Digital Corporation